in memoriam

 He is survived by his wife, Joan, and daughter, Fiona.
 I’m opening this post up to comments for people to share their remembrances.
 If you also play Murray flute, please reach out so we can add you to the Murray flute player community.

 The University of Illinois Music School Director, Linda R. Moorhouse, wrote an excellent obituary.
+Here, too, is the In Memoriam email sent by the American Society for the Alexander Technique which I believe was drawn from the obituary Fiona Murray penned:

 Subscribe